 About the Competition

 Those considering entering are advised that this is a high-level competition where the focus is on picking the kingdom arts and sciences champions.
 The judging is rigorous, and entrants are expected to be familiar with the kingdom A&S rubric, which will be used to assess entries.
-The duties of the champions include representing the Crown at events and participating in the Pennsic A&S War Point, and assisting the MoAS office in running next year’s Crown’s A&S.
+The duties of the champions include representing the Crown at events, participating in the Pennsic A&S War Point, and assisting the MoAS office in running next year’s Crown’s A&S.

 We are asking that entrants review all of the material on this website about the competition.
 However, a few pieces of information we wish to specifically highlight are listed below.